j12-solutions/nos3/docs/wiki/Scenario_Constellation_with_Lunar_Focus.md

 ```
-### GSW Configuration
+### Ground Software Configuration
 Next, it is necessary to modify Cosmos in order to include the necessary targets for each spacecraft.

 First, you will need to modify the ` system.txt`  file located ` nos3/gsw/cosmos/config/system/stash`.
-Add the necessary targets by duplicating the targets already in that file. simply duplicate the **Component** Targets 3 times.
-Renmaing each target for each spacecraft.
-For example,
+Add the necessary targets by duplicating the targets already in that file.
+Simply duplicate the **Component** Targets 3 times, renaming each target for each spacecraft.
+For example:

 ![cmd_tlm_server_ref](./_static/scenario_multiple_spacecraft/system_ref.png)

-Once all the targets are duplicated for the 3 Spacecraft.
-We will add them to the cmd_tlm_server for cosmos.
+Once all the targets are duplicated for the 3 Spacecraft, we will add them to the cmd_tlm_server for cosmos.

-To modify the `cmd_tlm_server.txt` located in the file path `/nos3/gsw/cosmos/config/tools/cmd_tlm_server/stash`.
+Next we modify the `cmd_tlm_server.txt` located in the file path `/nos3/gsw/cosmos/config/tools/cmd_tlm_server/stash`.
 You will need to duplicate the existing target definitions 3 times for the debug interface 1, 2, and 3 respectively.
-Note you will need to assign the appropriate host name of the appropriate Spacecraft FSW container to each interface, and bind it to the correct IP as defined in the CFS Launch script we modifed earlier.
-We do this so Cosmos can comand FSW and process telemetry coming from port 5013 from 3 differenct containers at the same time.
+Note you will need to assign the appropriate host name of the appropriate spacecraft flight software container to each interface, and bind it to the correct IP address as defined in the CFS Launch script we modified earlier.
+We do this so Cosmos can command flight software and process telemetry coming from port 5013 from 3 different containers at the same time.

 ![cmd_tlm_server_ref](./_static/scenario_multiple_spacecraft/tlm_server_ref.png)